-- System Security Services - Privacy and Security Governance.

-Node authentication enables communications participants to:

-- Confirm that the server is indeed the authorized server system. - Confirm that the client is indeed an authorized client.
+- System Security Services • - Privacy and Security Governance. - 1830 Node authentication enables communications participants to: - Confirm that the server is indeed the authorized server system. • - Confirm that the client is indeed an authorized client. • audit log to identify users.
+It requires that access control use these identities (and other information) to determine what data and services are available to that user.
+Other system security services may also use the user identities.